foundry-vtt-community/wiki.js/languages.md

 title: Languages
 description: Translations available for Foundry VTT.
 published: true
-date: 2021-02-24T21:51:25.544Z
+date: 2021-02-24T21:59:16.144Z
 tags: translations, languages, localizations
 editor: markdown
 dateCreated: 2021-02-24T21:22:56.597Z
 ---

-Foundry Virtual Tabletop has a broad international community and the core software (as of version 0.7.9) has been translated to 12 languages.
+Foundry Virtual Tabletop has a broad international community and the core software (as of version 0.7.9) is available in 13 languages.
 All translations are community created by real people and few contain machine translations.
+The game is in American English by default.

 For additional translations (including ones for game systems) see the [list of translation modules](https://foundryvtt.com/packages/tag/translation) on the Foundry VTT website (always up to date) or the [Translations](https://foundryvtt.wiki/en/community/Community-Translations) page here in the wiki (may not be up to date).